GCdePaula/lua_optimizer/doc/doc.md

 # About

-The lua_optimizer is a program that performs optimizations on Lua code.
+The `lua_optimizer` is a program that performs optimizations on Lua code.
 We use a technique called abstract interpretation to accomplish two optimizations: constant propagation and unreachable code elimination.
 The motivation for this work is that these types of optimizations cannot be done by a single-pass compiler.
 It is based on the Conditional Constant Propagation algorithm of Wegman and Zadeck [1].

 ## Overview

 The first step of our analysis is finding which variables are constant at each point in the program, and finding code that is unreachable.
 We say a variable is constant at some point of the program when it can have only one possible value at that point.
-At every statement, we try to determine the value of all variables immediately before and after each statement's execution, and we use that value to assess which branches the program will take.
+At every instruction, we try to determine the value of all variables immediately before and after the statement's execution, and we use that *value* to assess which branches the program will take.
 To that end, we use a technique called abstract interpretation.

 Let's look at a few examples.
-We assume all variables start with a default value of `nil`.
+Following Lua's semantics, we assume all variables start with a default value of `nil`.

 ```
 local x, y